 1879: Delegates to the Sixth Council of the Union of American and Hebrew Congregations hold a banquet at Delmonico’s for which “a competent Jewish caterer has been engaged to supervise the preparation of the dinner.”

-1881: An extensive review of Poems and Ballads of Heinrich Heine translated by Emma Lazarus was published today.
+1881: The New York Times published an extensive review of Poems and Ballads of Heinrich Heine translated by Emma Lazarus.
 The reviewer does not see any irony in the work of the apostate Jew being translated by a leading American Jewish poetess.

 1881: It was reported today that Sir Edward Poynter is about to begin another of his larger than life historical paintings which is titled “Visit of the Queen of Sheba to Solomon.”
 The canvas will be 8 feet by 5 feet depicting the queen ascending the steps to the throne of the Jewish monarch.
 [Note – Poynter had already drawn on Jewish themes when he painted “Israel in Egypt” in 1867.